240222/dotfiles/README.md

 After the full install a new kitty terminal should open.

+# Post-install Neovim

+1. Run `:PackerSync` or `:PackerInstall`.
+This will install the needed packages.
+2. To activate glow markdown-previewer run `:GlowInstall`.

 # Remove Workflow

 If you want to remove an errorneous install, use the `./cleanup.sh` script.